 What makes Wagner cast iron so collectible?
 Learn how to date, identify and the history of Wagner Ware.

 Why do cast iron collectors and enthusiasts love Wagner Ware cast iron cookware?
 Like most of the old vintage iron, Wagner Ware has super smooth cooking surfaces and is lighter than modern cast iron.
-In fact Wagner and it’s main competitor Griswold were the two Goliaths which made some of the finest quality cast iron cookware of the late 19th to the mid 20th century.
+In fact Wagner and it’s main competitor Griswold Manufacturing Co. were the two Goliaths which made some of the finest quality cast iron cookware of the late 19th to the mid 20th century.
 Today Wagner cast iron is highly collectible and sought-after by enthusiasts and those preferring vintage cast iron to newer pans.

 Sure much of vintage cast iron is collectible but what makes Wagner cast iron so sought-after?